 - Performing computerized tax research.

-- Communicating research results effectively.
+- Communicating tax research results effectively.

-- Evaluating common tax traps.
+- Evaluating common tax situations faced by businesses.